Best Mattresses Made in the USA (2026)

 The Helix Midnight is Helixโ€™s most popular model because of its medium-firmness and works well for back and side sleepers.
 The top layers of foam provide good pressure relief, but the coils offer a good amount of support.
 It wonโ€™t trap heat thanks to those coils, and you can even opt for a cooling cover.
 Be sure to watch our video review to learn more about the Helix Midnight.

 Helix mattresses are proudly manufactured in an Arizona factory, and the Midnight is the brandโ€™s most popular line.
-This medium-firm hybrid is meant for side sleepers, but it has a versatile profile that offers support and pressure relief in equal measure to all sleeping positions and body types.
-It earned a 4.3/5 in our pressure relief tests, as well as 4.4/5 in edge support and a number of 4/5 scores.
-It also comes with a 100-night trial and generous lifetime warranty.
+This medium-firm hybrid is meant for side sleepers, but its versatile profile offers support and pressure relief in equal measure across all sleeping positions and body types.
+It earned a 4.3/5 in our pressure relief tests, as well as 4.4/5 in edge support, and a number of 4/5 scores.
+It also comes with a 100-night trial and a generous lifetime warranty.

 Edge Support: 4.4/5

-Our tester Matt felt very secure when sitting or lying near the edges.
+Above average.
+Our tester felt secure when sitting or lying near the edges.

 Response: 4/5

-Our testers rated the firmness of this mattress at 6.5/10, smack-dab at medium-firm on our scale.
-Physical therapist Dr. Hannah Habeeb immediately noticed how the bed was โ€œfabulous for side sleeping,โ€ in her own words. โ€œItโ€™s soft and offers tons of cushioning and sinkage at the hips and shoulders.โ€ But she also found the mattress had enough support for stomach sleeping. โ€œThe springs help provide lift at the hips, and the foam is allowing cushioning at the hip bones,โ€ she said, adding that she really liked it in this position.
+Our testers rated the firmness of this mattress at 6.5/10, smack-dab in the medium-firm range on our scale.
+Physical therapist Dr. Hannah Habeeb immediately noticed how the bed was โ€œfabulous for side sleeping,โ€ in her own words. โ€œItโ€™s soft and offers tons of cushioning and sinkage at the hips and shoulders.โ€ But she also found the mattress had enough support for stomach sleeping. โ€œThe springs help provide lift at the hips, and the foam allows cushioning at the hip bones,โ€ she said, adding that she really liked it in this position.

-Among our testers, the Helix Midnight was a particular hit for back sleeping. โ€œI feel great on my back,โ€ said heavyweight tester Matt Schickling. โ€œThe top layer is super cushiony on my spine, I donโ€™t feel any pressure in my shoulders, and I feel really great overall.โ€ He added that he thought it would work โ€œnicelyโ€ for a lot of different sleepers.
+Among our testers, the Helix Midnight was a particular hit for back sleeping. โ€œI feel great on my back,โ€ said our heavyweight tester. โ€œThe top layer is super cushiony on my spine, I donโ€™t feel any pressure in my shoulders, and I feel really great overall.โ€ He added that he thought it would work โ€œnicelyโ€ for a lot of different sleepers.

 To find out more about this bed, read our full Helix Midnight review.